DreamLineLove/.dotfiles/README.md

 # .dotfiles

-These are the programs I've configured on my personal machines.
+These are the programs I've configured on my personal machine(s).

 ## List for reference
 | Name    | Description                                  |